 happen was soon planted in Appel’s heart.

-did here,” Appel said.
-“It encouraged me to love
+Mike did here,” Appel said.
+“It encouraged me

-Fort Hill even more, but that’s not the same time I
+to love Fort Hill even more, but that’s not the same

-thought I could do the job.
-I would say that was three years
+time I thought I could do the job.
+I would say that was

-ago when Barry put me in charge of the weight room.
+three years ago when Barry put me in charge of the weight

-to do everything I can do to keep this tradition alive.
-I’m
+going to do everything I can do to keep this tradition alive.

-going to work my tail off and do what’s best for Fort
+I’m going to work my tail off and do what’s

 Calhoun is so organized, it’s scary at times.
 In fact,”

-this world scary.
-He has tremendous organization, and what
+of this world scary.
+He has tremendous organization, and

-you see all around here today is what Mike painted, posted
+what you see all around here today is what Mike painted,

 for Barry, he is an extremely loyal Fort Hill person with